houseofmisfits/webhooks/README.md

  - YAML (format the rules are written in)

 Whenever a pull request (described below) is put into the `master` branch, GitHub notifies our Jenkins server that there is new code to download.
-Once Jenkins is done downloading the code, it sends it to Docker, which
+Once Jenkins is done downloading the code, it sends it to Docker, which creates a container and replaces the existing container.

 ### Schedules